reactuate/reactuate/README.md

 # Getting started

-As it has been mentioned before, Reactuate is distributed as a dependency, and can, therefore, be installed with npm (assuming you already initialized your project with `npm init`):
+As it has been mentioned before, Reactuate is distributed as a dependency, and can be installed with npm.
+Assuming you already initialized your project with `npm init`:

 ```shell
 $ npm install --save-dev reactuate